Have questions regarding the Marquette University and Medical College of Wisconsin Joint Department of Biomedical Engineering?

 April 29, 2023

-Dr. Jim Hokanson of the Marquette-MCW Joint Department of Biomedical Engineering has been awarded a $35,000 New Faculty Pilot Award from the MCW Research Affairs Committee.
+Dr. Jim Hokanson of the Marquette University Medical College of Wisconsin Joint Department of Biomedical Engineering has been awarded a $35,000 New Faculty Pilot Award from the MCW Research Affairs Committee.
 The project, titled, “Changes in brain and Brainstem fMRI activity during bladder filling with and without tibial nerve stimulation,” seeks to better define how neural stimulation therapies modulate physiology relevant to Overactive Bladder Syndrome.

 Overactive bladder (OAB) syndrome is characterized by fear of leaking urine (urgency) and is often accompanied by the need to urinate frequently, frequent urination at night, and incontinence.
 Experienced by approximately 1 in 3 women over the age of 60, OAB is associated with lower quality-of-life, depression, and poorer quality of sleep.